FAQ

 For further information on the European Cultural Centre, please visit the ECC official website: ecc-italy.eu

-About the ECC-Italy curatorial team
+About the ECC Italy organising team

 The Exhibition